December 5, 2025 · Workshop Management

 Oil change 30 minutes Usually predictable

-Brake replacement 1–2 hours Depends on parts
+Brake replacement 1–2 hours Depends on parts and condition

 Diagnostics 30 minutes Could become several hours